updated on: May 16, 2016

 Fix a flat anywhere, anytime, demonstrated by Grant Johnson

-Typically, you’ll also get tips on photography, writing about your trip so others will understand and read it, and bike ergonomics.
+Typically, you’ll also get tips on photography and bike ergonomics.

-While many attendees choose to camp in open areas and enjoy an unobstructed view of the stars, Camp Manitou offers rustic plumbed and heated cabins, tucked into the trees.
-With its wooden floors and ceilings, ranch-style tables and expansive view, the mess hall is a favorite watering hole and gathering place.
+Past events were held at Camp Manitou.
+Many attendees choose to camp in open areas and enjoy an unobstructed view of the stars, Camp Manitou offers rustic plumbed and heated cabins, tucked into the trees.
+With its wooden floors and ceilings, ranch-style tables and expansive view, the mess hall is a favourite watering hole and gathering place.
 The fare is plentiful and delicious.
 Stories told around evening campfires are entertaining, outrageous and inspiring.

 Celebrate the final weekend of summer with a fantastic ride to Muskoka and experience HU’s Ontario Event.
 It may be the end of the season, but seeds germinate and take root over the winter.
 You never know where next season’s riding adventures will take you.